 - The output file is a text file, and it should never be manually edited.
-If you do, the execution of your OB will be seriously compromised. - There must be one configuration file per target.
-The same configuration file cannot be used for different targets, but is fine for different OBs using the same target. - The configuration file is inserted into the "NAOS parameter file" keyword of the relevant acquisition template. - The Strehl, seeing and airmass constraints, and the RA and DEC fields of P2PP will be automatically filled when the configuration file is loaded.
+If you do, the execution of your OB will be seriously compromised and the time loss will be charged to your program. - o There must be one configuration file per target.
+The same configuration file cannot be used for different targets, but is fine for different OBs using the same target. - o The configuration file is inserted into the "NAOS parameter file" keyword of the relevant acquisition template. - o The Strehl, seeing and airmass constraints, and the RA and DEC fields of P2PP will be automatically filled when the configuration file is loaded.
 Do not edit these fields.